SkillsUnion-SE-Zero/py_flask_mar_apr_2023/lectures/week4/Week4ThursdayOutline.md

 - Saving a new company to the database (CREATE) - remove session
 - Showing all companies from the database (READ all) - remove session
 - Showing one company from the database in our app (READ one) - initially without any electronics
+- Didn't get to in lecture today, so we'll cover these Tuesday:
     - Editing one company with a form and talking to the database (UPDATE)
     - Deleting one company from the database through our app (DELETE)
-- If we have time:
-    - Overview of modularization and why we do it